tomasApo/tomasApo/README.md

 ### Hey all 👋

-Check my website www.apolonia.co.uk for my previous projects!
+Check out www.apolonia.co.uk for my previous projects

-🔭Curretly working on my Pattern recognition Dissertation
+interested in Python and Pattern recognition?
+Check out https://github.com/tomasApo/Dissertation_ACF_v22

 🌱Wanting to dive into the world of embeded rust.
 Specificaly IOT.
 Any advice?